AeroSim-CFD/cfdmod/docs/source/use_cases/pressure/pressure_coefficient.rst

 .. math::
    c_{p}(t) = \frac{p(t) - p_{\infty}(t)}{q}

-By definition, the pressure coefficient is a local property for each point of the mesh.
+By definition, the pressure coefficient is a local property for each triangle of the mesh.
 It is used primarily for analysis and interpretation of the measured data.

 It should always be generated, since it is the first analysis step.